smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

-Examples of System Value names include QDATE (the current system date), which is often used to feed another Dynamic Variable with a Function Code of \*DATE, so that the IBM i partition\'s system date can be reformatted.
+Examples of System Value names include QDATE (the current system date), which is often used to feed another Dynamic Variable with a Function Code of \*DATE, so that the IBM i partition's system date can be reformatted.

 Refer to the topic about nested Dynamic Variable tokens, below, for an